-Wondering just how your family ended up with pinworms?
-A quick breakdown of the lifecycle of a pinworm shows you just how random contracting a pinworm infection is.
+A quick breakdown of the lifecycle of a pinworm shows you just how arbitrary contracting a pinworm infection is.

 Ingestion